kathegrima/hardware-pm-starter-kit/guides/01-getting-started.md

 - Performance meets key specifications
 - No critical design flaws identified

-**Common Failure Rate**: Up to 40% of units can fail during initial EVT testing - this is normal and expected
+**Common Failure Rate**: High failure rates are normal during initial EVT testing (10-50% depending on complexity) - this is expected as you identify and fix issues.

 ---